Family-friendly holidays for babies, teens and big kids

 FOR BIG KIDS

-Gorah Elephant Camp, South Africa
+Gorah Elephant Camp

-Come say hi to the loveable Heffalumps who lumber into high-end Gorah Elephant Camp on a fairly frequent basis.
+Come say hi to the loveable Heffalumps who lumber into high-end Gorah Elephant Camp in South Africa on a fairly frequent basis.
 If you want a bit more biodiversity, well, there’s plenty to be had — kids at heart (and actual kids over 12 years old) will be thrilled at the chance to view the Big Five on game drives.
 And there’s the option to up the ante, with mountain-bike rides, horse treks and even a spot of sand-boarding.

-Les Roches Rouges, France
+Les Roches Rouges

 The retro Fifties beach chic is so strong at French seaside stay Les Roches Rouges, you half expect sunbathers to start go-go-ing.
 But non, this is a stay that accentuates the titular red rocks surrounding it and made a feature of its bedrock, by carving a swimming pool into the coast.
-When not swimming (or go-go-ing) adventurous teens can snorkel, kite-surf, go pedal-boating and play pétanque.
+When not swimming (or go-go-ing), adventurous teens can snorkel, kite-surf, go pedal-boating and play pétanque.

-Estelle Manor, Oxfordshire
+Oxfordshire

 Despite a stiff-upper-lip exterior, Estelle Manor is a listed country manor where you can let your hair down whatever age you are.
 Smalls can roam the estate on mini Land Rovers (for two to 11 year olds), navigating gentle obstacle courses in them.
 Older kids can learn how to shoot arrows and air rifles; you can forage and handle falcons as a family; and there are kids’ clubs for juniors to teens.
-Parents will find spaces especially for them, too: Eynsham Baths spa is a Roman-style temple to wellness and the adults-only Billiards Room restaurant facilitates date nights.
+Parents will find spaces especially for them, too: the Eynsham Baths spa is a Roman-style temple to wellness and the adults-only Billiards Room restaurant facilitates date nights.

 FAMILY ALL STARS

-Esperanza, Los Cabos
+Los Cabos

 Cabo resort Esperanza offers the kind of experience you’d usually give your first-born for, but here you can bring them — and the whole gang — along.
 In prime paradisiacal position by the Sea of Cortez, you’ll find expansive villas, clubs for juniors and teens, chefs catering to picky eaters, film screenings in the pool with floaties and activities from Mexican cookery to piñata making, bocce ball and paddle-boarding.
 While the young ’uns are away, it’s mezcal tastings, cacao facials and romantic full moon dinners for grown-ups.

-One&Only Reethi Rah, Maldives
+One&Only Reethi Rah

 One&Only Reethi Rah has the classic Maldivian lures: powder-soft beaches, swaying palms, lavish shoreside and outlying villas are all present and correct.
 But it also has an appealing youthful vitality too.
 Fun comes in the form of dolphin cruises and whale-shark spotting, floodlit tennis courts, a National Geographic-approved dive centre and the Maldives’ first climbing wall.
 Kids’ clubs for a wide span of ages keep ankle-biters busy, whether they’re cooking or learning Maldivian drumming, plus there’s a pool with a slide and multiple eateries around the island, so even the pickiest eaters will be appeased.

-Beaverbrook, Surrey Hills
+Surrey

-Lordly manor Beaverbrook ticks all our clan-cosseting boxes.
+Lordly manor Beaverbrook in the Surrey Hills ticks all our clan-cosseting boxes.
 Not content with being a wedding cake of a home that has hosted Elizabeth Taylor, Rudyard Kipling and Ian Fleming, it’s roped in children’s entertainers Sharky and George to lead tot-to-teen distractions in its kids’ club during school holidays.
 Den building, bug hunting, water fights, woodland-creature crafting and film screenings are up for grabs, plus the glorious grounds are safe to roam.
 For grown-ups, there’s fun to be had in the spa and bar, and on the tennis and pickleball courts and croquet lawn.

-Daios Cove Luxury Resort, Crete
+Daios Cove

 Enjoy a classic sea-and-sand combo at this Greek retreat, plus roomy clifftop luxury villas with views that deserve an intake of breath.
 There’s a gentle private beach to paddle in, many private pools with on-high views, and enough restaurants for mixing up mealtimes till the end of your stay, plus a spa to feather Daios Cove‘s cap.
 For kids, there’s fun from crèche to kids’ club and beyond, with childcare from four months all the way to 12 years.

-For more crowd-pleasing pads, take a peek at our luxury family hotels and villas.
+For more crowd-pleasing pads, take a peek at our luxury family hotels and villas